Pseudonym-Tim/mew-palette-extender/README.md

 Your palette mod should include a `palette_rows.txt` file and, optionally, a `palettes` folder for PNG palette strips.

-Here’s how the file layout should look:
+Here's how the file layout should look:

 ```text
 mods/